 SNPs from the fine-mapping credible set were significantly enriched in ATAC peaks when compared to all other GWAS Catalog SNPs and SNPs in LD (r2=8) in all four cell types (Fisher exact test: CD14+ monocytes pval=7.12x10−8, mCD4+ pval=1.69x10−10, mCD8+ pval=6.40x10−9 and NK pval=1.86x10−5).
 Notably, the GWAS Catalog SNPs overlapping ATAC accessible regions were significantly enriched (FDR<0.001) for particular terms from the Experimental Factor Ontology (EFO) (Figure 5.20).
 The EFO is a hierarchical tree-like ontology where each term represents a (disease) trait or group of related (disease) traits with which disease-risk SNPs may be annotated (Figure 5.20).
 Enrichment for general terms (towards the root of the tree) including autoimmune diseases, rheumatic diseases and skin diseases were found across all four cell types.
 Disease-specific terms (amongst the branches of the tree) related to these general terms, such as CD and IBD, were also found to be enriched for SNPs

 overlapping ATAC in all four cell types.
-Conversely, other ”branches” from more general terms, including psoriasis and MS, presented significant enrichment (FDR<0.001) only in CD14+ monocytes and mCD4+ cells, respectively.
+Conversely, other ”branches” from more general terms, including psoriasis and MS, showed significant enrichment (FDR<0.001) only in CD14+ monocytes and mCD4+ cells, respectively.
 Overall, this reinforced the specificity of the overlap between GWAS Catalog genetic variants not included in the fine-mapping credible set with accessible chromatin across the immune cell types investigated in this chapter.

 autoimmune disease digestive system disease inflammatory bowel disease